 As a parent, you are likely used to caring for and watching over your child.
-Sending her/him off to college and letting go of some control can be scary.
-But remember, allowing your child to make her/his own choices - and even some mistakes - is a necessary part of helping her/him grow.
-Before your child leaves home, discuss your expectations for her/him and some situations s/he may encounter.
+Sending them off to college and letting go of some control can be scary.
+But remember, allowing your child to make their own choices - and even some mistakes - is a necessary part of helping them grow.
+Before your child leaves home, discuss your expectations for them and some situations they may encounter.
 Some topics to discuss are: